BozoDel/LoveKnowsNoBorders/README.md

 ...and you'll get [Openal](http://en.wikipedia.org/wiki/OpenAL).

+## Languages of the wiki

+The LÖVE wiki is already partially translated into a handful of languages, which are listed in http://www.love2d.org/wiki/Help:i18n.
+Most pages have the i18n in the bottom, which automatically dislays links to versions of that page in all available languages.
+If a language is not listed, then you must ask an administrator to add it.

+English pages have simple names, such as *love.audio*, while translated versions are named, for example, *love.audio (LANGUAGE)*, where LANGUAGE is the name of the language as shown in the *Localized* column of the list referred to above.
+That variation in the internal page name is reflected in the page's address, for example, https://www.love2d.org/wiki/love.audio and https://www.love2d.org/wiki/love.audio_(Português) (notice how an underline replaces the space).

 ## Variable an funcion names in Lua

 The use of non-ASCII characters in Lua code is sometimes possible, but it may or may not work depending on the user's system, so it's not recommended, and we must keep that in mind when translating variable and function names.
 Our concern is only with user defined functions, not the ones native to LÖVE/Lua (those should not be changed)